B4PzwL3YVGa6/sparrowdo/README.md

         content => 'hello world'
     );

-Under the hood core dsl ends up in calling so called sparrow plugins with parameters.

-If you want direct access to sparrow plugins API you may use a plugin DSL:
+Read [core-dsl](/core-dsl.md) doc to get acquainted with core-dsl functions available at current sparrowdo version.

 # Plugins DSL

+Under the hood core dsl ends up in "calling"(*) a [sparrow plugins](https://github.com/melezhik/sparrow#sparrow-plugins) with parameters.

+(*) Not that accurate.
+Technically speaking core-dsl function just generates JSONs to **serialize** a sparrow plugins with binded parameter ( so called sparrow tasks ) and then generated JSON gets copied with the help of scp to the target host, where it's finally executed by sparrow client.

+If you want direct access to sparrow plugins API you may use a plugin DSL.

 Examples above could be rewritten with low level API: